ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

   DAG example

-If b is not live on exit from the block, then we can do common expression remove to get the following code.
+If b is not live on exit from the block, then we can do "common expression remove" to get the following code.

 .. code-block:: c++